A Personal Injury Attorney You Can Trust

 Request A Free Consulation

 Before you call our firm, one thing you must keep in mind is the fact that we will never collect or charge you a single cent unless we can successfully beat your case.
-Our Car Accident Lawyers will work with a complete understanding that if your case is rejected, our work would have been done for free.
+Our lawyers will work with a complete understanding that if your case is rejected, our work would have been done for free.

 In some instances, drivers may provide other forms of financial responsibility, including cash deposits or surety bonds.
-California has a “fault” system so drivers are responsible for paying any costs due to fault, even if it is not covered by their insurance.
+Depending on your state, if you have an has a “fault” system so drivers are responsible for paying any costs due to fault, even if it is not covered by their insurance.

 For instance, if an individual’s car insurance only covered 80% of a victim’s expenses, the at-fault driver would be expected to make up the additional 20% out of pocket.

-As a result, Californians oftentimes choose higher coverage options that will help them pay for any additional damages.
+As a result, accident victims more often than not will choose higher coverage options that will help them pay for any additional damages.
 If caught, uninsured drivers may face fines, license suspension of up to four years and an impounded car.

 Additionally, uninsured drivers are still responsible for paying all lawsuit damages and cannot receive non-economic damages themselves, even if they were not at fault.